-- 1 Spoon Nin Jiom Pei Pa Koa
+- 1 spoon of Nin Jiom Pei Pa Koa

-The warm water in both recipes is used to dissolve the PPK which can then be used to mix in the cocktail.
+The warm water in both recipes is used to dissolve the remedy which can then be mixed into the cocktail.
 After mixing all the ingredients, shake the cocktail with ice and strain over crushed ice.

 How to Eat (Dosage)

 The dosage differs across adults and children.
-For adults, they can consume 3 tablespoons of PPK daily.
-Ensure that the dosages are evenly spread out through the day.
+For adults, they can consume three tablespoons of it daily.
+Ensure that the dosages are evenly distributed throughout the day.
 As for children, instead of tablespoons, reduce each dosage to teaspoons.
-Sometimes, too much of a good thing may be bad.

 Frequently Asked Questions

-- If kept in cool conditions, PPK can be stored for up to 3 years, or just follow the date stipulated on the bottle.
+If kept in cool conditions, it can be stored for up to 3 years, or you can just follow the date stipulated on the bottle.

 Eating this syrup excessively may lead to overdose and cause side effects.
 Avoid eating more than the recommended amount stated on the packaging.

 This popular cure can be found in many forms in Singapore.
 It’s available in a sachet and bottled form.